jarviscanada/jarvis_data_eng_BrandonWong/README.md

 **RDBMS and SQL** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_BrandonWong/tree/master/sql)]: This project is documentation on PostgreSQL exercises on the following topics: Basics, Join, Aggregation and String.
 These exercises ensure that the develop can perform queries on a relational database using practical features and formatting.

+**Java Grep Application** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_BrandonWong/tree/master/core_java/grep)]: This project is a Java application that allows users to fetch matching lines given a regex pattern.
+It takes in a directory and parses through each file line-by-line and returns each matched line to an output file.
+It mimics the functionality of grep written by GNU, and the java implementation allows developers to run this program on any machine through the JVM.

 ## Highlighted Projects
 **Mini-C Compiler from Scratch**: This project is a Java compiler to transform a subset of the C language into machine code, achieving an 80% test pass rate.
 The project consists of a Lexer, Parser and Semantic Analyzer to transform a valid program to an Intermediate Representation.
 Furthermore, I developed a Code Generator and Register Allocator to convert the IR of a program to MIPS assembly code.
 Lastly, I wrapped the compiler with JUnit tests for the compiler, achieving 72% code coverage and reducing maintenance costs by 20% through early bug detection.